-Flung far into the Atlantic Ocean 1,200 miles from the western coast of Africa, the forgotten island of St Helena stands alone as one of the remotest islands in the world.
-Its pristine volcanic peaks, sand dunes and lush green hills make up a rugged paradise that, though just 47 square miles, is home to 400 endemic bird and plant species as well as whalesharks.
+The beautiful volcanic island of St Helena is one of the most remote places in the world.
+Situated 1,200 miles off the coast of Africa, there is nowhere else quite like it.
+Its pristine peaks, sand dunes and lush green hills make up a rugged paradise that, though just 47 square miles, is home to 400 endemic bird and plant species as well as whalesharks.

 Read more about St Helena